 1. User Data in PostgreSQL

 All the user-related data is stored in the table named pg_user, which belongs to the schema named pg_catalog.
 This table consists of all the information such as username, usesysid, usecreatedb, usesuper, userepl, usebypassrls, passwd, valuntil, and useconfig.
 Username, usesysid, and passwd are the name, id, and password stored in the md5 hash encryption system of the user.
 Simultaneously, all other parameters are the boolean parameters that specify whether the user has that privilege, such as usesuper, which specifies whether that user is a superuser or not.
-If yes, then it contains value as t that stands for true else f that means false.
+If yes, it contains a value as t that stands for true else, f that means false.
 Let us see what all the other fields retrieved mean in practicality.

 - Usecreatedb: This field tells us whether that particular user can create a new database and has the privilege to do so.

 - Userepl: We can create replications of a single table in many other databases.
 Only a specific user who has that privilege can do so.
 So, if the user has permission to create new replicas, the field will show as true.

 - Usebypassrls: This field is set to true only if the user is allowed to bypass the RLS